chrplr/PCBS/docs/stimulus-creation.rst

 =====================

-We are going to use module `pygame <http://www.pygame.org>`__ to generate visual displays
+We are going to use module Pygame_ to generate visual displays

-Here is a python script (:download:`square.py <../visual-illusions/square.py>`) using pygame that opens a window and displays a square.
+Here is a Python script (:download:`square.py <../visual-illusions/square.py>`) that opens a window and displays a square.
 Run it.

 .. code:: python